Rickshaw Run Update From the Road #5

 This article may contain affiliate links where I make a small commission for purchases you make from links that you click from this article.
 By purchasing through these links, you support me at no additional cost to you.
 Thanks for your support.

-I’m traveling 2,000 miles through India by motorized rickshaw, raising $15,000 for Charity: Water.
-While I’m sweating buckets, becoming one with my horn, avoiding cows, and getting grease under my nails on the road you can follow along with my Instagram updates.
+I’m traveling 2,000 miles through India by motorized rickshaw, raising $15,000 for charity: water.
+While I’m sweating buckets, becoming one with my horn, avoiding cows, and getting grease under my nails on the road, you can follow along with my Instagram updates.

-Rickshaw Run Update Day 11
+Day 11 update

-After being locked inside our hotel today and having to bang the metal gate for someone to wake up and let us out – we knew it would be a great day.
-Three minutes after taking off the NYPD’s muffler fell completely off and we spent the morning deafened by their noise and looking for a welder.
+After being locked inside our hotel today and having to bang the metal gate for someone to wake up and let us out, we knew it would be a great day.
+Three minutes after taking off, the NYPD’s muffler fell completely off, and we spent the morning deafened by their noise and looking for a welder.

-Of course an hour after we left the welder our roof rack completely broke and we had to quickly move all of our bags down in the rickshaw…so it’s a bit cozy now.
+Of course, an hour after we left the welder, our roof rack completely broke, and we had to quickly move all of our bags down in the rickshaw…so it’s a bit cozy now.
 But at least we didn’t lose anything.
 Lots of indecision today among the teams – but we finally decided that we had ‘plenty of time’ to make it halfway to Darjeeling in the tea region and up the mountains to get a change of scenery.

 We are staying at a cool mountain lodge surrounded by tea plantations tonight in Kurseong.
-However getting up this mountain to over 3000 feet with about 17 switchback turns while climbing on crap roads and dealing with oncoming vehicles was a ridiculous adventure that involved our rickshaw having to get pushed constantly by teammates and locals.
-Even in 1st gear it didn’t have enough power to climb the mountain – I had it full throttle and it would peter out.
+However, getting up this mountain to over 3000 feet with about 17 switchback turns while climbing on crap roads and dealing with oncoming vehicles was a ridiculous adventure that involved our rickshaw having to get pushed constantly by teammates and locals.
+Even in 1st gear, it didn’t have enough power to climb the mountain – I had it full throttle, and it would peter out.

-Our engine was taking a beating and was completely overheated requiring us to stop frequently to try to cool it down with a spray bottle.
+Our engine was taking a beating and was completely overheated, requiring us to stop frequently to try to cool it down with a spray bottle.
 I’ve never had such a hard time driving a manual transmission vehicle in my life.
-I actually gave up once and we asked one of the guys to drive it up – but they couldn’t do it either and they had more strength to push – so that left me in the drivers seat.
-The sun went down and we were climbing/pushing in the dark as we couldn’t run the light as it was too much drain on the engine!
-But after a couple of hours we made it the 12 km to our lodge.
-Rejoice!
+I actually gave up once, and we asked one of the guys to drive it up, but they couldn’t do it either, and they had more strength to push, so that left me in the driver’s seat.

 Now…what goes up must come down tomorrow morning…

-It’s getting near the end and I must admit – I’m ready for a day where we don’t have to drive – it’s been really intense every day and I think when we arrive I’m just going to sleep for 24 hours.
-This morning though we did something we never do – we slept in a little bit (until 6AM) and started later so that we could enjoy the mountains a bit and a proper breakfast and tea.
+It’s getting near the end, and I must admit – I’m ready for a day where we don’t have to drive – it’s been really intense every day, and I think when we arrive, I’m just going to sleep for 24 hours.
+This morning, though, we did something we never do – we slept in a little bit (until 6 AM) and started later so that we could enjoy the mountains a bit and have a proper breakfast and tea.

 We sang Christmas songs in the rickshaw today to try to get in a cooler state of mind…yes, the fumes have made us delirious.
-We also just found out that the finish line is at 3000+ feet – which means another fiasco of driving in 1st gear for hours to get up a hill and pushing.
+We also just found out that the finish line is at 3000+ feet, which means another fiasco of driving in 1st gear for hours to get up a hill and pushing.

 Why does the end have to be so hard?!

-Rickshaw Run Update Day 13
+Day 13 update

-Team dynamics and decision making is always the most challenging in these types of races and today we had to make a hard team decision.
-Our convoy of 3 rickshaws, who we’ve been with since day 2, got up at 4:30AM, packed up our rickshaws and were on the road at 5AM in an attempt to make it all the way to Shillong tonight.
-A pretty low probability that it would be possible before nightfall based on the road conditions and distance we had to travel, but we were all willing to try.
-However as the day burned on and potholes and traffic slowed us down, it was clear that there was no way we were going to make it to Shillong before the sun went down.
+A pretty low probability that it would be possible before nightfall based on the road conditions and the distance we had to travel, but we were all willing to try.
+However, as the day burned on and potholes and traffic slowed us down, it was clear that there was no way we were going to make it to Shillong before the sun went down.

-We arrived in Guwahati at 3:30 pm with 2 hrs and 30 minutes of sunlight left and only 89 km to go – which would normally be doable.
-However all of the intel we had received thus far said that the road from Guwahati to Shillong is a mountain climb to 3000+ ft and it would take aprox.
-5 to 6 hrs to complete.
-Charlie and I had a very hard decision to make as if we were to push on to Shillong like the rest of the convoy wanted, then it meant we’d probably be driving until 9PM at night on mountain roads and the finish line would be closed so there wasn’t even a possibility of having a finish if we did arrive in Shillong.
-It would be dark, so we couldn’t film or take photos either.
 The rickshaws had been driven hard all day and needed a rest.
 So Charlie and I decided to stay in Guwahati on our own and leave the convoy so that we could shoot for a proper finish tomorrow.
-We deliberated on this for hours between the two of us and then with the convoy, but in the end we knew that we’d have more fun if we did the drive in the morning when we could see, and when we could drive into the finish.
-So – we are on our own again just like day 1.
+We deliberated on this for hours between the two of us and then with the convoy, but in the end, we knew that we’d have more fun if we did the drive in the morning when we could see, and when we could drive to the finish.
+So, we are on our own again, just like day one.

-It wasn’t an easy decision and we have no idea how our Rickshaw will fare up the mountain climb (especially based on our last experience trying to climb a mountain and having the guys have to push it up), but we decided that we would make it work somehow, even if we had to be towed.
+It wasn’t an easy decision, and we have no idea how our Rickshaw will fare up the mountain climb (especially based on our last experience trying to climb a mountain and having the guys have to push it up), but we decided that we would make it work somehow, even if we had to be towed.
 The finish line is in our sights tomorrow!
-Our fundraising goals is also in our sights.
+Our fundraising goals are also in our sights.
 Fingers crossed it will be a good morning for the two of us and our little rickshaw.

-Day 14 – the Finish
+Day 14 – the finish!

-We tried to sleep in a today since we only had 90km to go to the finish line – but both of us were anxious and ended up still waking up at 4:30AM thinking about what was ahead of us…the glorious finish line.
+We tried to sleep in today since we only had 90km to go to the finish line – but both of us were anxious and ended up still waking up at 4:30 AM thinking about what was ahead of us…the glorious finish line.

 The scenery in the state of Meghalaya is really the best we’ve seen; green trees, lakes and rivers with water in them, and little hillside towns.
-It is a weird mix of cultures in this part of India – near Burma, Bhutan, and Nepal – people’s look and style changes.
+It is a weird mix of cultures in this part of India – near Burma, Bhutan, and Nepal – people’s look and style change.
 It doesn’t really feel like India.
 We drove past a beautiful lake and even stopped to take pictures at the ‘Welcome to Shillong’ sign.

-We were entrapped in Shillong city traffic for a while in which I was so anxious to get to the finish line (only 1 km away) that Charlie had to tell me to stop whining!
-But finally we saw it – the big banner on the left side of the road “FINISH” The feeling of elation and accomplishment overcame us – we had made it there alive!
+We were entrapped in Shillong city traffic for a while, in which I was so anxious to get to the finish line (only 1 km away) that Charlie had to tell me to stop whining!
+But finally we saw it – the big banner on the left side of the road, “FINISH.”
+The feeling of elation and accomplishment overcame us – we had made it there alive!

-And the best part – we raised over $15,000 for Charity: Water and $1000 for Cool Earth.
+And the best part – we raised over $15,000 for charity: water and $1000 for Cool Earth.
 All done with a fabulous teammate, Charlie Grosso, who is the only person I’d ever consider doing this insanity with – she’s a rock.
 Mission accomplished.
 Now it’s time for a few beers and about 24 hours of sleep!

 Well..
 I can understand how new things you have explored.
 I just wanna say, you are fabulous in expressing your views.
 I can literally feel while reading your post..!!
 Superb.. !!